 Or, if like a lot of people, you don’t have a block of time available for a crash course, but still want to get passed in weeks, rather than months, then the semi-intensive course option is probably the one for you.
 You’ll still have the test-booking as a date to aim for, and you and your highly graded instructor will be able to decide on a schedule of lessons that suit your needs and other commitments.

 But, of course, you might not be a complete beginner.
 What then?
-Well, there is no restriction on who can learn through this process: our courses range from 48 hours for the novice, right down to a 5 hour refresher.
+Well, there is no restriction on who can learn through this process: we have a 48 hour driving course for novices, right down to a 5 hour refresher.
 As such, you can be sure that you will find an appropriate length for your experience and confidence.

 One concern some pupils have with driving courses is that of booking either too many or too few lessons—and either way wasting money.
 If you’re really unsure about which course to go for, then we do offer a course assessment.
 You would spend 1 hour with an instructor, who would use their professional judgment to advise you on the most suitable course for you.
 And they’re right, more often than not: pupils that take their advice tend to pass first time.